What's in UK Tap Water? 7 Facts

 What's in UK tap water?

 UK tap water contains a variety of minerals and chemicals that are used for maintaining its safety, taste, and health benefits.
 The most common minerals found in tap water are calcium and magnesium, which contribute to its hardness and offer health benefits such as bone strength.
-Sodium is also present in small volumes to maintain the body's fluid balance.
-The water may also contain trace amounts of iron, manganese, and copper, originating from the soil or the pipes.
+Sodium is also present in small volumes to maintain the body’s fluid balance.
+The water may also contain trace amounts of iron, manganese, and lead, originating from the soil or old pipes.

 Tap water facts